Custom event and attribute management

-If you want to stop tracking a specific Custom attribute/custom event/product (e.g., accidental creation during testing, no longer useful), search for it in the Custom Events tab, then click Blacklist.
+If you want to stop tracking a specific custom attribute, event, or product (e.g., accidental creation during testing, no longer useful), search for it in the Custom Events tab, then click Blocklist.

 - No data will be collected regarding that event/attribute,

-- Existing data will not be wiped,
+- Existing data will be unavailable, unless reactivated,

 Braze automatically recognizes data types for attribute data that is sent to us.
 However, in the event multiple data types are applied to a single attribute, you can force the data type of any attribute to let us know what it really is.
 Click on the drop-down in the Data Type column to choose.

-Note: Forcing data types does not apply to event properties, or purchase properties.
+Forcing data types does not apply to event properties, or purchase properties.

 |Forced Data Type||Description|

-|Number||Integers or Floats (i.e.
+|Number||Integers or Floats (i.e.,

-For more information on specific filter options exposed by different data type comparisons please see Configuring Reporting article.
-And for more information on the different available data types, please see the section on “Custom Attribute Data Types”.
+For more information on specific filter options exposed by different data type comparisons check out Configuring reporting.
+And for more information on the different available data types, refer to Custom attribute data types.

 Data sent to Braze is immutable and cannot be deleted or modified once we’ve received it.
 However, you can use any of the steps listed in the preceding sections to exercise control over what you’re tracking in your dashboard.